oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

     Capabilities of different roles are compounded.
 For example, if one role has the right to merge entities, the user will have this right, regardless of the settings defined for other roles of this user.

-Detailed description of all the available capabilities and default settings for some basic roles are available in the :ref:`Capabilities List guide <admin-capabilities>`.
+Detailed descriptions of all the available capabilities and default settings for some basic roles are available in the :ref:`Capabilities List guide <admin-capabilities>`.

 Actions with Entities